daattali/beautiful-jekyll/_posts/2024-04-03-Tryhackme-Agent-Sudo.md

    ![extracted](/assets/img/tryhackme/agentSudo/Screenshot%202024-04-02%20at%2022.37.17.png)

-   Since I need to find zip password, I tried to unzip this file.
+   Since I needed to find the zip password, I tried to unzip this file.

-   First attemp was failed,
+   First attempt to unzip `8702.zip` was failed,

    ![failedUnzip](/assets/img/tryhackme/agentSudo/Screenshot%202024-04-03%20at%2013.01.19.png)

-   Through this fail, I noticed that there was version incompatibility.
+   I noticed that there was version incompatibility of `unzip` tool.
 So I decided to use tool - `7z` to unzip this file.

    ![7z](/assets/img/tryhackme/agentSudo/Screenshot%202024-04-03%20at%2014.32.30.png)

-   I needed to crack the password of a `ZIP` file at first.
+   Yes, I needed to crack the password of a `8702.zip` file at first.

-   For cracking the password of the `zip` file, I used `John the Ripper` because it is a popular for cracking hashed password and handles different types of encrypted zip files.
+   For cracking the password of the `8702.zip` file, I used `John the Ripper` because it is a popular tool for cracking hashed password and handles different types of encrypted zip files.

+   I initially tried to extract the hash from the zip file.
+Because `John the Ripper` does not work directly with `zip` files.
+Instead, I tried to extract hash of the password from the `zip` file. `zip2john 8702.zip > 8702.hash` creates a file named `8702.hash` containing the hash extracted from `8702.zip`

    ![crackPassword1](/assets/img/tryhackme/agentSudo/Screenshot%202024-04-03%20at%2015.44.34.png)

+   With the hash file prepared, I can now use the `John the Ripper` to attempt to crack the password using `john`.

    ![crackPassword2](/assets/img/tryhackme/agentSudo/Screenshot%202024-04-02%20at%2022.12.27.png)